valory-xyz/autonolas-member-frontend/README.md

 # Investor App Frontend
 This repository contains code for the [Investor App](https://investor.autonolas.network/) frontend.

-## Project Status
-This project is currently in development.
-Feel free to create a branch and send me a PR for changes.

 ## Tech Stack
 - web3.js
 - ReactJS